SameriteRL/Face-Recognizer/README.md

 # The OpenCV Facial Recognition App Written in Java
 ### What is this?
-A fun program that can pinpoint and frame known faces on a variety of test images.

-It's in the process of becoming a full web application, with [Next.js](https://nextjs.org/) as the frontend and [Spring Boot 2.x](https://spring.io/projects/spring-boot) as the backend.
+A fun web application that can read one or more known faces and pinpoint them with high accuracy on subsequent test images.
+Uses [Next.js](https://nextjs.org/) for the frontend and [Spring Boot](https://spring.io/projects/spring-boot) for the backend.

 ## Dependencies
 - [Node.js 18.17+](https://nodejs.org/en)
 - [Java Development Kit 8.x](https://www.oracle.com/java/technologies/downloads/#java8)
 - [Maven 3.x](https://maven.apache.org/download.cgi)

+Don't forget to `npm install` and `mvn package` before running!

 ## Credits
-This app utilizes pre-trained [YuNet face detection](https://github.com/opencv/opencv_zoo/tree/main/models/face_detection_yunet) and [SFace face recognition](https://github.com/opencv/opencv_zoo/tree/main/models/face_recognition_sface) deep neural network models to perform its job.
+This app utilizes pre-trained [YuNet face detection](https://github.com/opencv/opencv_zoo/tree/main/models/face_detection_yunet) and [SFace face recognition](https://github.com/opencv/opencv_zoo/tree/main/models/face_recognition_sface) deep neural network models, which are already present in this repository.

 Thank you **Professor Shiqi Yu** and **Yuantao Feng** for training and providing the YuNet model!